What is Guardianship?

 What is the process to becoming a Guardian?

 To start the guardianship process, various forms must be completed and filed with the Court, including but not limited to:

 - Petition for Appointment of Guardian of Minor;

 - Guardianship Petition;

 - Declaration under UCCJEA;

 - Notice of Hearing;

 Additionally, the probate court requires an investigation into the person seeking to be appointed as guardian.
 Also the person seeking to be appointed guardian must give notice to all relatives of the child.
 After the filing of all of the requisite forms and notice to all relatives, a hearing will be set by the court to determine if the guardian should be appointed.

 Guardianships are very complicated family law matters.
 It is best to hire an attorney with the experience and expertise to handle such important issues.
 The attorneys at Wilkinson & Finkbeiner, LLP have assisted in many successful guardianship cases.
-For more information, please contact our office at (619) 284-4113 to set up your free consultation.
+For more information, please contact our office at (619) 284-4113 to set up your consultation.